Jitec-Mebin/colab-image-classification-one-click/README.md

-# Google colab-image-classification- custom - data- one-click
+# colab-image-classification- custom - data- one-click
 colab image classification -can use for any classification model

 simple CNN model